Itching for artisan/handcrafted cosmetic and bath products

-This post is authored by our VP of Marketing, Jennifer Sikora:
+This post is authored by, Jennifer Sikora:

 It happened to me.
 Twice.
 The first time was at a spa in the Caribbean.
 It sounded like a great option: Fresh coconut body scrub.
 Sign me up!
 Unfortunately, about 10 minutes into my treatment, the woman who was 'scrubbing' me asked: "Do you have a skin condition?"
 Turns out, my body was breaking out in hives, also known as urticaria.
 Fortunately, that time, a few antihistamines did the trick and the hives were gone in about two hours.